UPDATED FEB 11, 2020

 This 100% plant-based, fast-casual restaurant is a vegan’s dream.
-Just let us drop some knowledge on you: HipCityVeg has menu items like ranch chicken sandwiches, vegan cheesesteaks, and even vegan milkshakes.
-Take it to go to have yourself a beautiful plant-based picnic in Rittenhouse Square.
+The multi-location HipCityVeg has a menu that might surprise you with items like ranch chicken sandwiches, vegan cheesesteaks, and even vegan milkshakes.
+Take it to go, and have yourself a beautiful plant-based picnic in Rittenhouse Square.

-This entirely vegan coffeehouse in South Philly is one of our favorite places to swing by after a long run.
-We typically go for a white chocolate latte with coconut, almond, or soy milk.
+This entirely vegan coffeehouse in South Philly easily makes the list as one of our favorite places to swing by after a long run.
+The white chocolate lattes with coconut, almond, or soy milk will deliciously satisfy your caffeine fix.
 But it’s the bagels and vegan cream cheese that make Grindcore House a Sunday brunch must.
-Fitt Tip: this place also sells Dottie’s vegan donuts — a crown jewel that even non-vegans devour in seconds.
+Fitt Tip: this place also sells vegan donuts — a crown jewel that even non-vegans devour in seconds.

 If you’re like us, your biggest concern with veganism is the whole “pizza issue”.
-Trust us — we get it, but Northern Liberties’ Blackbird Pizzeria makes it easy to make the switch thanks to vegan cheese and fresh produce.
-And if we don’t have your attention yet, head over and order the Balboa: seitan (wheat gluten), arugula, pumpkin seed pesto, and tofu ricotta.
+Trust us — we get it.
+But, Northern Liberties’ Blackbird Pizzeria makes it easy to make the switch thanks to vegan cheese and fresh produce.
+Our suggestion?
+Try the Balboa: seitan (wheat gluten), arugula, pumpkin seed pesto, and tofu ricotta.
 No one will judge you for ordering a whole pie to yourself.

-Dammit, Mike Solomonov, you’ve done it again.
-The man behind Philly favorites like Federal Donuts, Dizengoff, and Zahav has done the impossible, opening a vegan falafel shop that’s consistently spotted with lines out the door.
-The limited menu may seem simple—falafel (in a salad or wrap), fries, and tahini shakes—but the flavors are anything but.
-Folks can’t get enough of the Israeli spice blends, the rich milkshakes, and the perfectly crisp falafel.
+The man behind Philly favorites like Federal Donuts, Dizengoff, and Zahav also created this vegan falafel shop that’s consistently spotted with lines out the door.
+The limited menu may seem simple—falafel (in a salad or wrap), fries, and tehina shakes—but the flavors are anything but.
+People just can’t seem to get enough of the Israeli spice blends, the addictive milkshakes, and the perfectly crisp falafel.

 You won’t meet a vegetarian in Philly who doesn’t love V Street.
-This Rittenhouse restaurant features vegan takes on diverse ethnic street eats like Dan Dan Noodles and Korean Fried Tempeh Tacos that keep people talking for months after.
-Did we mention there’s an awesome happy hour with drinks featuring Turkish coffee, coconut water, and horchata?
-See?
-Vegans can have fun too!
+This Rittenhouse restaurant features vegan takes on diverse ethnic street eats, like Dan Dan Noodles and Korean Fried Tempeh Tacos that keep people talking for months after.
+Plus, there’s an awesome happy hour featuring Turkish coffee, coconut water, and horchata.
 Fitt Tip: as of May 2019, V Street and vegan cheesesteak phenomenon Wiz Kid have merged into one plant-based powerhouse.

-A major complaint among vegans and vegetarians is that there’s not enough variety — not that we don’t love you, tofu.
-But Midtown’s Bar Bombón brings in vegans and non-vegans together for its delicious and creative Latin-inspired menu.
-Sure, there’s some seitan, but Bombon “beefs” up their dishes with other substantial ingredients like maitake mushrooms, roasted cactus, buffalo cauliflower, and fried yucca.
-They’ve got a killer brunch menu and a full bar, so go ahead and enjoy that veggie-friendly Sunday Funday!
+A major complaint among vegans and vegetarians is that meals lack variety — not that we don’t love you, tofu.
+But Midtown’s Bar Bombón attracts vegans and non-vegans alike with its delicious and creative Latin-inspired menu.
+Sure, there’s seitan, but Bombon “beefs” up their dishes with other substantial ingredients like maitake mushrooms, roasted cactus, buffalo cauliflower, and fried yucca.
+They have a killer brunch menu and a full bar as well, so go ahead and enjoy that veggie-friendly Sunday Funday!

 Vedge takes vegan to the next level, making plants totally posh.
 This Midtown spot is super popular among the Philly foodie scene, even for non-vegans.
-It’s even been called one of the best restaurants in America (judge for yourself).
-Save room for dessert because their ice cream sampler—with rotating flavors like spicy Mexican chocolate and strawberry-rhubarb—will make you wonder how something so decadent can be dairy-free.
+Vedge has even been called one of the best vegan restaurants in America (judge for yourself).
+Save room for dessert because their ice cream sampler—with rotating flavors like spicy Mexican chocolate and strawberry-rhubarb—will make you wonder how this decadence can be dairy-free.
 Just make sure you make a reservation because this destination fills up fast.

-Choolaah has some of the most flavorful eats in the city — and the whole menu is healthy, too.
-This King of Prussia Town Center eatery combines Indian favorites with BBQ and their menu features vegan- and vegetarian-friendly options.
-Be adventurous and try their Veggie Masala Bowl with rice or their legendary Choolaah Salad with Veggie Croquette.
-It’s good to be plant-based here, but you may need some time to choose with all the options.
-Fitt Tip: ask them to make recommendations — they always have solid advice in ordering.
+Choolaah has some of the most flavorful and healthy eats in the city.
+This King of Prussia Town Center eatery combines Indian favorites with BBQ, and their menu features both vegan and vegetarian-friendly options.
+We recommend the veggie masala bowl with rice or the legendary Choolaah Salad with veggie croquettes.
+It’s good to be plant-based here, but with so many options, it may take some time to make up your mind.

-If you’re looking to take your vegan adventure to Fishtown, look no further than this cozy café under the El.
-With kombucha on tap and menu items like banana chocolate bread pudding and vegan waffle bites, you won’t miss meat for a moment.
-The buffalo cauliflower might not actually be addictive, but we can’t seem to stop eating it.
+If you’re looking to take your vegan adventure to Fishtown, mark down this cozy café under the El.
+With kombucha on tap and menu items like banana chocolate bread pudding and vegan waffle bites, you’ll forget all about meat.
+The buffalo cauliflower might not have addictive ingredients, but for some reason we can’t stop eating it.

-Mozzarella sticks, wings, pigs in a blanket… bar food has never been known for being particularly vegetarian-friendly.
+Mozzarella sticks, wings, pigs in a blanket.
+Bar food has never been known for being particularly vegetarian-friendly.
 Until now.
-Thanks to Charlie was a sinner., patrons can order avocado toast and the famed zucchini "crab cake" sliders.
-They’ve got some of the tastiest mocktails in the city and, did we mention you also can get an alcoholic wheatgrass shot?
-Somewhere, Hannah Montana is telling you this is the best of both worlds (yes, we just dropped a Disney Channel throwback).
+Thanks to Charlie was a sinner. (we don’t talk about Charlie), patrons can order from an all vegan bar menu, and that includes avocado toast and the famed zucchini "crab cake" sliders.
+They’ve got some of the tastiest mocktails in the city, too.
+Did we mention you also can get an alcoholic wheatgrass shot?
+That's pretty sinful.

 When MOM’S Market opened in Philadelphia, we were pretty thrilled.
-So, just imagine how stoked we were to find Naked Lunch, their in-store restaurant that’s vegetarian and all-organic!
+So we were beyond stoked to find Naked Lunch, their in-store restaurant that is vegetarian and all-organic!
 Grab a Jammed Yam (stuffed sweet potato) or a sushi bowl packed with miso-tofu.
 Plus, with draft kombucha and raw juices, you can sip while you snack — all after you shop!